Towards a Centre

 Asset management companies, like all data-enabled organisations, face the challenge of handling ever larger, more complex and dynamic data.
 Storing that information in different repositories poses at least five problems: Specific information is harder to find, inaccessible to certain stakeholders, stored in incompatible formats, prone to being incoherently updated and sometimes even contradictory.

 A solution to these problems is to set up a data warehouse as single source of truth.
 Centrally stored data is not only faster to locate, universally accessible, compatible, consistently updated and coherent.
 It also provides a powerful basis for business intelligence.
-Any stakeholder can then analyse data across an entire company to enhance insights and strategic planning.

 A Powerful Pool